|

 If we look at all the policies there are, we hardly see any effect.
 And I hope really as many people like you and others say, let’s take another way.
 The way of prevention.
 And I hope the people start changing their minds and we get on this way of prevention and we certainly will support that.

-Meg: And you know, we couldn’t agree more with your last statement, the way of prevention and that’s exactly why we choose to do the work that we do and choose to have this podcast and guests like you on it who truly believe that prevention is the intervention and prevention is actually the answer, and so again, Evert, we really appreciate you coming and being on this podcast and dedicating your time, I know you said that you’re not an activist but I would also call you one, you’re out here speaking out and sharing your mission and doing so to help others and again to move forward with this mission and vision of prevention and we so appreciate you being on our show today.
+MEG: And you know, we couldn’t agree more with your last statement, the way of prevention and that’s exactly why we choose to do the work that we do and choose to have this podcast and guests like you on it who truly believe that prevention is the intervention and prevention is actually the answer, and so again, Evert, we really appreciate you coming and being on this podcast and dedicating your time, I know you said that you’re not an activist but I would also call you one, you’re out here speaking out and sharing your mission and doing so to help others and again to move forward with this mission and vision of prevention and we so appreciate you being on our show today.

 Evert: Well, thank you too for letting me speak out and giving me the opportunity to help others.
 Because that’s also part of my big wish in life is to help others and not harm them.

-Candice: Thank you for listening to this week’s podcast.
+CANDICE: Thank you for listening to this week’s podcast.
 Please visit thepreventionproject.org to learn more about our project and programs.
 Please remember to subscribe to our podcast at www.thepreventionpodcast.com or iTunes.
 See you next time! | |